google/WebFundamentals/src/content/en/fundamentals/security/credential-management/store-credentials.md

       <input type="hidden" name="csrf_token" value="*****" />
     </form>

-Then instantial the `PasswordCredential` object to auto-assign values.
+Then create a new `PasswordCredential` object by passing a reference to the form element:

-Example JavaScript:

     var form = document.querySelector('#form');
     var cred = new PasswordCredential(form);